 Every day or so there will be a post here from various worship leaders from within our circuit.
 If you click on this link then you will go to Rev'd.
 Farrington's thoughts for the day.
 Check out our news articles on Cornerstone and the Kettering & Corby Circuit for these thoughts

-Today, 8th July, we also have some words from our own Joan Gray.
+Today, 17th September, we also have a welcome return visit with some words from our own Joan Gray.

 Cornerstone Church was formed in August 2015 by the coming together of the chapels at Stanion, Rockingham Road — Corby and Kingswood into the former Kingswood Church building.
 We are a warm growing and friendly church that welcomes new members and visitors.